Linear Dynamic Analysis using Shear Deformable Frame Element

 , by applying integration by part

-This causing by element axial force and the displacement is not part of strain energy but the external force.
+This is caused by the element's axial force, and the displacement is not part of the strain energy, but the external force.

 or in a discretized form